Canadiens give Dominique Ducharme 3-year deal as head coach - WHIZ News

-MONTREAL (AP) — Dominique Ducharme has been hired as the head coach of the Montreal Canadiens after leading the club on a playoff run all the way to the Stanley Cup Final.
+MONTREAL (AP) — Dominique Ducharme was hired as the head coach of the Montreal Canadiens on Tuesday after leading the club on a playoff run all the way to the Stanley Cup Final.

-The Canadiens announced on Tuesday that Ducharme has agreed to a three-year contract extension through the 2023-24 season.
+The Habs announced that Ducharme has agreed to a three-year contract extension through the 2023-24 season, removing the “interim” qualifier that’s been attached to his title since he took over from the fired Claude Julien on Feb.
+24.

-The 48-year-old was promoted to the role of interim head coach on Feb.
-24 after the struggling Canadiens fired former head coach Claude Julien.
+“I always believe that when you do good things, good things happen to you,” Ducharme, 48, said in a news conference Tuesday following the team’s announcement.

-While the Habs were the lowest-ranked team to qualify for the playoffs, they got on a roll in the postseason.
+“I have that belief that if we do things right — if we live the right way, if we commit like we should commit — at one point, you’ll get rewarded.”

 They then knocked off the Vegas Golden Knights in six games in the semifinal before losing in five to defending champion Tampa Bay in the Cup Final.